Justice systems – A Tales Of Two Different Systems

 Shocking jail term after paying fine in Malaysia justice system

 8. Offender A and his family member were expecting his release after paying the fine.
-Instead they sent him to Kluang jail.
+Instead, they sent him to Kluang jail.
 He had to spend 3 days inside Kluang jail.
-Does it means that Immigration department has jurisdiction on foreigner offenders to decides on further detention without Malaysia court order in Malaysia justice system?
+Does it mean that Immigration Department has jurisdiction on foreigner offenders to decides on further detention without Malaysia court order in Malaysia justice system?
 This seems to be the case here.

 9. On the first day in Kluang jail, they shaved all his hair to humiliate him.

 10. He witnessed a foreigner badly beaten by a prison officer.
 He was one particular Bangladeshi national and was screaming for mercy for some time.
-While witnessing this brutal beating, every prisoners had to bow their head to avoid looking or else he could be the next victim.
-Such violent scene and cruelty cannot be unseen and scarred his memory.
+While witnessing this brutal beating, every prisoner had to bow their head to avoid looking or else he could be the next victim.
+Such violent scene and cruelty cannot be unseen.

 10a.
 The above-stated Bangladeshi national was beaten using the same method, i.e. using rubber hose equivalent as described in this news headline, “From detention to amputated legs, death: MP renews call for IPCMC“.

-11. One of the corrupt prison guard scammed him of RM75.
+11. One of the corrupt prison guards scammed him and other new prisoners of RM75.
 The guard took RM75 and altered the amount accordingly on the “acknowledgement of items and belongings receipt”.
 This receipt is proof of the lost RM75.
 Kluang jail is a place full of corruption.
-There were many more tales of worse corruption from other prisoners here as well as from detainees in Pekan Nanas Immigration detention depot.
+There were many more tales of worse corruption from other prisoners here as well as from detainees in Pekan Nanas Immigration Detention Depot.

 More details about Kluang Penjara

 12. Being an elderly man, he has to sleep on cold prison floor without blanket with the risk of an asthma attack from the chilling wind from the forested surroundings (see google map).